Gunslinger Stratos

 The servers for the arcade version of Gunslinger Stratos were shut down on April 1, 2021.

-An anime adaptation of the game known under its expanded title, Gunslinger Stratos: The Animation, made its premiere on April 4, 2015.
+An anime adaptation of the series, Gunslinger Stratos: The Animation, made its premiere on April 4, 2015.

 Gameplay

 All of the games are played from a third-person perspective, and the player must move around the massive battleground (using the analog sticks and buttons on the two gun controllers), while using the Gun Controllers to aim and shoot at enemies.
 The goal is to survive and shoot down the rival teams to decrease the opposing team's team meter within a given time limit.
 The round ends when either teams' team meter drops to zero and/or if the timer reaches zero.

 Players can switch weapons in-battle, utilizing various strategies and tactics, by melding the two gun controllers together into different positions, such as: